Protesters demand end to killings of transgender women, Trump rollbacks

 "I am tired of my sisters being killed," protest leader Tanya Asapansa-Johnson Walker of the New York Transgender Advocacy Group told about 200 demonstrators in Washington Square Park.

-The three shot dead most recently were Claire Legato, 21, in Cleveland, who died on May 15 from gunshot wounds a month earlier; Muhlaysia Booken, 23, in Dallas on Saturday; and Michelle Washington, 40, in Philadelphia on Sunday.
-In April, Booken was beaten in an attack caught on video that was widely shared on social media.
+The three shot dead most recently were Claire Legato, 21, in Cleveland, who died on May 15 from gunshot wounds a month earlier; Muhlaysia Booker, 23, in Dallas on Saturday; and Michelle Washington, 40, in Philadelphia on Sunday.
+In April, Booker was beaten in an attack caught on video that was widely shared on social media.

 Dallas police said they are investigating a 2018 murder and an April 2019 aggravated assault of transgender women under similar circumstances but have not established a link.
 Police in Philadelphia and Cleveland have arrested suspects in each of those cases but say they are not treating them as hate crimes.